 Middletown real estate is some of the most expensive in Kentucky, although Middletown house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Middletown isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Middletown are a mix of both white- and blue-collar jobs.
 Overall, Middletown is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Middletown who work in office and administrative support (11.02%), management occupations (10.80%), and teaching (10.57%).
+There are especially a lot of people living in Middletown who work in management occupations (11.74%), teaching (10.29%), and office and administrative support (9.49%).

 Also of interest is that Middletown has more people living here who work in computers and math than 95% of the places in the US.

-Middletown is a somewhat ethnically-diverse city.
+Middletown is a very ethnically-diverse city.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middletown include German, Irish, English, Scottish, and Polish.
+Important ancestries of people in Middletown include German, Irish, English, Polish, and Scottish.

 The most common language spoken in Middletown is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.